bgshacklett/www.digital-traffic.net/docs/blog/posts/swimctl-pool-automation.md

 * Advanced Equipment Control

-  One of my more ambitious plans is to switch from using relays to control the pump and heater to using RS-485 communication.
+  One of my more ambitious goals is to switch from using relays to control the pump and heater to using RS-485 communication.
 This will allow for more precise control and monitoring, plus freeing up a number of relays and a good amount of space in the enclosure.
 Unfortunately, the messaging